Spatial anisotropies from long wavelength scalar and tensor modes: Introduction

 However, a deeper scrutiny of the standard cosmological framework may reveal unexpected features even without the introduction of additional hypotheses.
 For example, backreaction effects are known to introduce spatial anisotropies that can affect the isotropy of the Hubble flow~\cite{Marozzi:2012ib}.
 More recently, it has been shown that anisotropic dynamics will emerge from the homogeneous (i.e., long-wavelength) limit of standard cosmological perturbations, and thus all cosmological observables are expected to show some deviation from isotropy at large scales~\cite{Pereira:2019mpp}.

 The possible interplay between cosmological perturbations and background features is not new.
 In fact, it is well known that a horizon-sized density fluctuation on top of an otherwise flat background mimics the geometrical effects of spatial curvature~\cite{Brandenberger:2004ix,Geshnizjani:2005ce,Hirata:2005ei,Baldauf:2011bh,Kleban:2012ph}, and can even hinder our ability to constrain $\Omega_k$~\cite{Knox:2005hx,Waterhouse:2008vb,Leonard:2016evk,Tian:2020qnm,Blachier:2023ooc}.
-Likewise, a gravitational wave of infinite wavelength propagating on a flat background can mimic an anisotropic expansion~\cite{Pereira:2019mpp} --- a property that has been leveraged to calculate weak-lensing observables in Bianchi spacetimes~\cite{Marcori:2018cwn}.
-If a gravitational wave of maximal wavelength is placed instead in a background with positive curvature, the resulting metric is that of a Bianchi-IX universe~\cite{King:1991jd}.
+Likewise, a gravitational wave of infinite wavelength propagating on a flat background can mimic an anisotropic expansion~\cite{Talebian-Ashkezari:2016llx,Pereira:2019mpp} --- a property that has been leveraged to calculate weak-lensing observables in Bianchi spacetimes~\cite{Adamek:2015mna,Marcori:2018cwn}.
+If instead a gravitational wave of maximal wavelength is placed in a background with positive curvature, the resulting metric is that of a Bianchi-IX universe~\cite{King:1991jd}.
 This result is perhaps an extreme example of this perturbation/background duality, since both the gravitational wave and the curvature are treated non-perturbatively.

-Motivated by these works, we ask whether scalar and tensor perturbations of long wavelength (but small amplitudes) could conspire to produce homogeneous spacetimes with known symmetries.
-In other words, will the scalar-induced spatial curvature combine with tensor modes to preserve the symmetries of some (spatially curved) Bianchi cosmology?
-At first sight, the answer seems to be negative since, working at second order in a gradient expansion, the Hessian matrix of scalar and tensor perturbations contain off-diagonal terms with no obvious symmetries.
+Motivated by these works, we ask whether scalar and tensor perturbations of long wavelengths (but small amplitudes) could conspire to produce homogeneous spacetimes with known symmetries.
+In other words, will the scalar-induced spatial curvature combine with tensor-induced shear to preserve the symmetries of some (spatially curved) Bianchi cosmology?
+At first sight, the answer seems to be negative since, working at second order in a gradient expansion, the Hessian matrix of scalar and tensor perturbations contains off-diagonal terms with no obvious symmetries.
 However, we show that these terms will not play a role if we assume adiabatic matter perturbations in comoving gauge.
-As a result, we derive an effective metric that is fully described by the curvature constant and a homogeneous (i.e., space-independent) tensor perturbation.
-As it turns out, this metric has the same symmetries of Bianchi metrics of types V, I, and IX, according to whether the curvature is negative, zero or positive.
+As a result, we derive an effective metric that is fully described by the (long-wavelength) curvature and tensor perturbations.
+As it turns out, this metric has the same symmetries of Bianchi metrics of types I, V, and IX, according to whether the curvature is negative, zero, or positive.